Back to Blog

 The right approach depends entirely on your stack, existing patterns, and constraints.

-Bootspring's approach: Automatic context generation and maintenance:
+Bootspring's approach: Automatic context generation and maintenance.
+Check our documentation for setup details:

 This context travels with every request, ensuring consistent, appropriate code generation.